 Parent regulations Faculty Board's supplementary rules 1.
 Goal Third-cycle courses and study program- mes shall be based fundamentally on the knowledge acquired by students in first and second-cycle courses and study pro- grammes, or its equivalent.
 In addition to the requirements for first and second-cycle courses and study programmes, third-cycle courses and study programmes shall devel- op the knowledge and skills required to be able to undertake autonomous research.
 (Higher Education Act 1:9a).
 Education at the third-cycle level shall prepare the student for continued activities both within and outside academia.
+1.1 Knowledge and understandingFor the Degree of Doctor the third-cyclestudent shall:- demonstrate broad knowledge and sys-tematic understanding of the researchfield as well as advanced and up-to-datespecialised knowledge in a limited area ofthis field, and- demonstrate familiarity with researchmethodology in general and the methods ofthe specific field of research in particular.

-2019/2/06.
-2 1.1 Knowledge and understanding For the Degree of Doctor the third-cycle student shall: demonstrate broad knowledge and systematic understanding of the research field as well as advanced and up-to-date specialised knowledge in a limited area of this field, and demonstrate familiarity with research methodology in general and the methods of the specific field of research in particular.
-1.2 Competence and skills For the Degree of Doctor the third-cycle student shall - demonstrate the capacity for scholarly analysis and synthesis as well as to review and assess new and complex phenomena, issues and situations autonomously and critically - demonstrate the ability to identify and formulate issues with scholarly precision critically, autonomously and creatively, and to plan and use appropriate methods to un- dertake research and other qualified tasks within predetermined time frames and to review and evaluate such work demonstrate through a dissertation the ability to make a significant contribution to the formation of knowledge through his or her own research demonstrate the ability in both national and international contexts to present and discuss research and research findings authoritatively in speech and writing and in dialogue with the academic community and society in general - demonstrate the ability to identify the need for further knowledge and - demonstrate the capacity to contribute to social development and support the learning of others both through research and educa- tion and in some other qualified professional and any some outer quantee processionalcapacity.
-1.3 Judgement and approach For the Degree of Doctor the third-cyclestudent shall:- demonstrate intellectual autonomy anddisciplinary rectitude as well as the ability to make assessments of research ethics, and - demonstrate specialised insight into the possibilities and limitations of research, its role in society and the responsibility of the individual for how it is used.
-(Higher Educa- tion Ordinance, Qualifications Ordinance) 1
+Revised by the Faculty Board 2025-05-17, Diff GO 20 225/1517.
+1.2 Competence and skills For the Degree of Doctor the third-cycle student shall demonstrate the capacity for scholarly analysis and synthesis as well as to review and assess new and complex phenomena, issues and situations autonomously and critically demonstrate the ability to identify and formulate issues with scholarly precision critically, autonomously and creatively, and to plan and use appropriate methods to undertake research and other qualified tasks within predetermined time frames and to review and evaluate such work demonstrate through a dissertation the ability to make a significant contribution to the formation of knowledge through his or her own research demonstrate the ability in both national and international contexts to present and discuss research and research findings authoritatively in speech and writing and in dialogue with the academic community and society in general demonstrate the ability to identify the need for further knowledge and demonstrate the capacity to contribute to social development and support the learning of others both through research and education and in some other qualified professional capacity.
+1.3 Judgement and approach For the Degree of Doctor the third-cycle student shall: demonstrate intellectual autonomy and disciplinary rectitude as well as the ability to make assessments of research ethics, and demonstrate specialised insight into the possibilities and limitations of research, its role in society and the responsibility of the individual for how it is used.
+(Higher Education Ordinance, Qualifications Ordinance)